Love Tractor: History

 After two albums, and a college-chart-topping cover of Kraftwerk's "Neon Lights" (from 1984's "Till The Cows Come Home" EP), the band signed to Big Time (America)/RCA, releasing This Ain't No Outerspace Ship in 1987.
 After 1989's Themes from Venus, produced by Mitch Easter, the band went on semi-hiatus.
 Wellford later joined Gutterball.
 The band stopped touring completely in 1992, but Cline, Richmond, and Wellford continued in Athens to write songs.
 Later, the original lineup recorded for RCA and Razor and Tie Records.
 The band re-formed in 1996 as a performing entity eventually recording 2001's 'The Sky at Night' for Razor and Tie.
+In 2005 the band released the album Black Hole via Fundamental Records, albeit with a substantially changed line up with only Mike Richmond remaining from the original members, and a new progressive rock-influenced sound, with King Crimson, Yes and Uriah Heep cited as reference points.
+The following year they released Green Winter and Before and After Christmas, a Christmas album that featured a cover of Pink Floyd's "See Emily Play" and artwork parodying the Brian Eno album Before and After Science, through Fundamental Records.

 Currently Love Tractor is in the middle of rereleasing their back catalog, with a new album expected in 2023.